 One sign that it’s time for an AC replacement is when your system still uses R22 refrigerant.
 Also known as Freon, R22 was banned due to its contribution to ozone layer depletion and ecological harm.

 Freon is becoming scarcer and more expensive as a result.
-Its replacement, R410A, is more environmentally friendly, but cannot be substituted for R22.
-We’ll explain below what happens if you put R410A in an R22 system and what your options may be.
+The new standard, R410A, is more environmentally friendly but cannot be substituted for R22 refrigerant.
+Below, we’ll explain what happens if you put R410A in an R22 system and what your options may be.

 R410A Systems Run at a Different Pressure

-Since R410A refrigerant is charged under higher pressure, charging an R22 system with it will increase the force within the lines.
+Since R410A refrigerant is charged under higher pressure, charging an R22 system with it will increase the force within the coolant lines.
 The pressure can become high enough for parts of the system to rupture.
 At the very least, leaks will occur.
 Mixing refrigerants is not an option either.
-This will contaminate the system and the R22 will not evaporate under the higher suction pressure that R410A requires.
+This will contaminate the system, and the R22 will not evaporate under the higher suction pressure that R410A requires.

 An HVAC System Must Be Retrofitted

 Not only do these two operate at different pressures, but the lengths of the refrigerant lines are different as well.
 An R22 condenser is designed for a 15-foot line set.
 However, an R410A refrigerant system has lines of 25 to 50 feet in length.
 To use the new refrigerant, an older system must be retrofitted.
 The system must be cleaned and flushed out and then purged with nitrogen; any remaining chemicals or contaminants are then removed.

 A new refrigerant line set, filter drier, and thermostatic expansion valve must be installed.
 Several other steps must be completed before the system can be recharged with R410A refrigerant.